The Da Vinci Code (soundtrack): Personnel

 ℗ © 2006 Universal Music Classics Group, a Division of UMG Recordings.
 Inc.

 Critical response

 The Da Vinci Code's director, Ron Howard, said that the soundtrack was "powerful, fresh and wonderfully effective" and most film music reviewers agreed with him.
 Soundtrack.Net and Scorereviews rated the score highly.
-The music was nominated for a 2007 Golden Globe Award for Best Original Score but lost to Alexandre Desplat's work for The Painted Veil.
+The music was nominated for a 2007 Golden Globe Award for Best Original Score, losing to Alexandre Desplat's work for The Painted Veil.